 January 07, 2015

+The OBM factsheets overstate funding available for basic local government operations by including federal census data.
+The census data, and in particular the category “Other Local Revenues,” amounting to $13.6 billion in calendar 2014, includes things like payments for operation of water and sewer systems, airport landing fees and money paid by students for school lunches.
+A community cannot make up for state budget cuts with sewer fees.
+Nor do airport landing or school lunch fees make up for loss in municipal general funds.
 In 2013, Policy Matters testified on this to a legislative committee.
 “It is worth noting that when baseball fans go to watch the Toledo Mud Hens, the Census Bureau and OBM consider the money they spend buying tickets local government revenue,” Research Director Zach Schiller told the committee, referring to the numbers shown in Table 1, above.
 “Lucas County includes the nonprofit corporation that owns the team in its financial statements, treating it as a ‘component unit’ much like the county land bank and its convention and visitors bureau.
 This highlights the fact that the OBM data on local-government revenues — aimed at showing that cuts in aid are insubstantial — do not show the reality that local governments face.”
 Local revenue

 Tax rate increases have played an important role in maintaining funds for local public services since the recession.
 This section reviews changes in the major local tax revenue sources since 2007.
 Data presented here show statewide outcomes: Individual communities,of course, fared better or worse than the average.